menu

 Real Estate Prices & Overview

-Cumberland Hill is an urban neighborhood (based on population density) located in Lexington, Kentucky.
+Cumberland Hill is a suburban neighborhood (based on population density) located in Lexington, Kentucky.

 Cumberland Hill real estate is primarily made up of medium sized (three or four bedroom) to large (four, five or more bedroom) single-family homes and apartment complexes/high-rise apartments.
 Most of the residential real estate is owner occupied.
-Many of the residences in the Cumberland Hill neighborhood are established but not old, having been built between 1970 and 1999.
-A number of residences were also built between 2000 and the present.
+Many of the residences in the Cumberland Hill neighborhood are newer, built in 2000 or more recently.
+A number of residences were also built between 1970 and 1999.

 Notable & Unique Neighborhood Characteristics